tidyverse/duckplyr/index.md

 - `vignette("large")`: Tools for working with large data

-- `vignette("funnel")`: How duckplyr can help protect memory when working with large data
+- `vignette("inert")`: How duckplyr can help protect memory when working with large data

 - `vignette("limits")`: Translation of dplyr employed by duckplyr, and current limitations